lucafrance/lucafrance.github.io/_posts/2020-10-30-how-to-the-download-your-entir.md

 canonicalurl: https://medium.com/@lucafrance/how-to-the-download-your-entire-gog-library-with-lgogdownloader-a0232de2b7df
 ---

-### How to download your entire GOG-library with LGOGDownloader

 Good Old Games allows to download single games over the [website](https://www.gog.com/account) or over the [client](https://www.gog.com/galaxy), but not the whole game library at once.
 Fortunately there is [LGOGDownloader](https://github.com/Sude-/lgogdownloader), an unofficial downloader for GOG on Linux.

 It can also run on Windows through the Windows Subsystem for Linux (WSL).
 This guide has been tested with [Debian](https://www.microsoft.com/en-us/p/debian/9msvkqc78pk6), but it should also work on [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6).